angular/angularfire/docs/firestore/collections.md

 ### Limiting events

 There are three `DocumentChangeType`s in Firestore: `added`, `removed`, and `modified`.
 Each streaming method listens to all three by default.
-However, you may only be intrested in one of these events.
+However, you may only be interested in one of these events.
 You can specify which events you'd like to use through the first parameter of each method:

 #### Basic example